Mia Lehrer

-Mia Lehrer, born Mía Guttfreund (San Salvador, El Salvador) is a Salvadoran American landscape architect.
-She received a B.A. from Tufts University with a degree in environmental design and a Master of Landscape Architecture degree from Harvard University's Graduate School of Design.
+Mia Lehrer, born Mía Guttfreund (San Salvador, El Salvador), is a Salvadoran American landscape architect.
+She received a Bachelor of Arts from Tufts University with a degree in environmental design and a Master of Landscape Architecture degree from Harvard University's Graduate School of Design.
 Lehrer is one of the first professionals to incorporate both of her degrees to design sustainable landscapes.

 Biography

 Mía Guttfreund was born in the first half of the 1950s in San Salvador, capital of El Salvador.
 She is the daughter of German Jewish refugees who fled to Latin America because of Nazi persecution.
-Her parents did not have high school degrees, but her father was able to find success in the export business.
+Her parents did not have high school qualifications, but her father was able to find success in the export business.
 Her childhood would inspire her work later in life.
 She would later say that "nature was always present and palpable" and that she "was always aware of it and it was always on [her] mind."
 She also recalled how DDT had damaged coastal ecosystems and was impacted when experts worked to help reverse the damage.
 In the late 1970s, El Salvador was facing worsening political conflicts and Lehrer's father urged her to leave the country and complete her undergraduate studies in the United States.

-Having emigrated to United States, she went to Tufts University near Boston.
-She intended studying international relations or urban planning and her senior thesis examined the impact that dams in El Salvador had had on communities and habitats.
+Having immigrated to the United States, she went to Tufts University near Boston.
+She intended studying international relations or urban planning, and her senior thesis examined the impact that dams in El Salvador had had on communities and habitats.
 While attending a lecture at the Harvard Graduate School of Design, she found an exhibition of Frederick Law Olmsted's landscape drawings and after added encouragement from landscape architect Peter Walker, decided to go on to study landscape architecture.
 She completed her degree at Tufts and applied to the landscape design program at Harvard; There, she studied under Peter Walker and was influenced by the work of Ian McHarg and Cornelia Hahn Oberlander.

 She met her husband, Los Angeles architect Michael B. Lehrer, at Harvard; after graduating, the couple relocated to Southern California and eventually settled in Los Angeles.
-Mia ran a private studio out of her home focused on residential landscape design; during this time she worked on projects for figures of the intertainment industry.
+Mia ran a private studio out of her home focused on residential landscape design.
 By the late 1980s, her interest in environmental issues and activist work as well as tree planting projects around the neighborhood connected her with Andy Lipkis, founder of TreePeople, who introduced her to sessions where government officials, engineers and activists were involved.
 These sessions led her to making the public realm a focus of her professional work rather than just her private work.
 During this time, she formalized her office and established a professional studio, Mia Lehrer + Associates, in 1995; this studio has evolved into Studio-MLA and now includes an office in San Francisco.